kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 bump, indicating that kinematic wheel recession was not a design priority.
 The L-shaped lower control arm suggests that ride harshness was primarily managed using compliant wheel plane control techniques.
-This control arm design isolates the lateral load path, allowing for decoupling of the longitudinal concerns from the lateral concerns and independent tuning of harshness and handling characteristics.
+This control arm design isolates the lateral force load path, allowing for decoupling of the longitudinal concerns from the lateral concerns.
+This allows independent tuning of the harshness and handling characteristics with the bushings.

 The steering-induced wheel recession is not as intuitive to comprehend.
 This effect is probably due to the toe variation that occurs in bump, as the wheel